defoxicator/crm/README.md

 ### Known issues

-* Password reset is not working, because of high security on gmail.com address on my side
+* Password reset is not working, because of high security on gmail.com address on my side, BUT I assure you it is functional (if email address is less secure ;) )